MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/virtual-device-registration.md

 ### Onboard your workloads

-Microsoft Managed Desktop onboards newly provisioned session hosts through the enrollment API.
+Microsoft Managed Desktop onboards newly provisioned session hosts through the [enrollment API](#azure-virtual-desktop-enrollment-api).
 The API is executed after the device has been Azure AD joined and Intune Registered.
 The API requires the Azure AD Device ID of the virtual machine.

 ### Azure Virtual Desktop enrollment API

-The following script provides IT teams with the ability to manually register Azure Virtual Desktop virtual machines with the Microsoft Managed Desktop service using the enrollment API.
+The following PowerShell script provides IT teams with the ability to manually register Azure Virtual Desktop virtual machines with the Microsoft Managed Desktop service using the enrollment API.
 The script can be incorporated into existing provisioning or deployment pipelines for automation.

 For more information on how to use Microsoft Managed Desktop APIs, see [Microsoft Managed Desktop API](../developer/mmd-api-overview.md).